 Data Modeling is the process of cleansing and organizing data into a visual representation or plan that aids in the mapping out of database relationships and operations.
-Various types of Data models serve as a blueprint for creating an optimal database, regardless of its specific contents.
+Various types of data models serve as a blueprint for creating an optimal database, regardless of its specific contents.

 A Data Modeler completes the process by directly working with data entities and characteristics to determine their relationships and construct a suitable model.
 Data architects also work on various types of data models, focusing on the creation of physical blueprints.

 This article talks about the different types of Data Models and the process of Data Modeling along with a few Data Modeling Tools.
+We’re also going to take a look at the types of data modeling later in the article to provide you with a comprehensive understanding of the topic.

 Table Of Contents